scientific-python/learn.scientific-python.org/content/how-tos/how-to-create-environments.md

 conda install ipython numpy scipy
 ```

-Often you'll interact with projects that have a specific list of dependencies (for development
+Some projects distribute environment files with listed dependencies with an `environment.yml` file.
-environments, testing environments, or the project itself).
-You can install the list of dependencies
+The first line of this file sets the environment's name.
+To
-with conda in your environment using:
+create an environment and install the dependencies with this file, use:

 ```
-conda install --file requirements.txt
+conda env create -f <path/to/environment.yml>
 ```

 Remember to re-activate your environment every time you open a new terminal: